 The Museum welcomes everyone and aims to make each visitor's experience as enjoyable as possible.
 We have a range of facilities for visitors with additional needs.
 Please contact us for more specific information.

-There are three disabled parking spaces in the Museum car park available on a first come first served basis.
+There are three disabled parking spaces in the Museum car park available on a first-come, first-served basis.
 There is also Pay and Display parking available on Museum Road opposite the Museum building.
 Information about accessible parking outside the Museum can be found here.

 Accessible entry to the Museum